By Ivy / Last update October 31, 2022

 Disk Partition Style

-If you want to clone hard drive without booting into Windows, you can choose to create a bootable USB and boot from it before cloning.
+• To clone hard drive without booting into Windows, you need to create a bootable USB first and boot from it before cloning.

 How to boot from cloned external hard drive